 We offer two types of services for the Artist Visa:

-- Prior consultation: I meet you and explain the whole process to you in detail and also review your papers, documents and letters and give advice on what should look different, how to improve the CV, how to convince potential clients to write those letters and fill in all the official forms with you.
-During the whole preparation process, I am available via email for any questions coming up between consultation and appointment.
+- Prior consultation: We meet you and explain the whole process to you in detail and also review your papers, documents and letters and give advice on what should look different, how to improve the CV, how to speak to potential clients about writing those letters and we fill in all the official forms with you.
+During the whole preparation process, we are available via email for any questions coming up between consultation and appointment.

-- Interpreting at the appointment: I go with you to your appointment and assist you in explaining your case in the most beneficial way and interpret all questions that might come up.
+- Interpreting at the appointment: We go with you to your appointment and assist you in explaining your case in the most beneficial way and interpret all questions that might come up.

-I have two years of experience with helping people through their Artist Visa process, so I have seen a lot of different cases and until now, I have a success rate of 100% for clients, who were consulted by me before the appointment and whom I accompanied.
+We have several years of experience with helping people through their Artist Visa process, so we have seen a lot of different cases and until now, we have a success rate of almost 100% for clients, who were consulted by us before the appointment and whom one of us accompanied.